 While the northern parts of Tanzania are the best known and most popular with tourists, the south offers many benefits for adventurous travellers who want to get off the beaten track.
 Due to its lower profile, it’s probably the only area of the country that offers tourists a closer immersion into the African landscape.
-It’s quite rare in Game Reserves like Selous to be surrounded by other safari vehicles – an all too common occurrence in the more popular parks that can ruin the safari experience.
+It’s quite rare in places like Nyerere National Park (formerly Selous) to be surrounded by other safari vehicles – an all too common occurrence in the more popular parks that can ruin the safari experience.

 - Stunning locations – It’s home to many of the most stunning safari locations, with acres of national parks and untamed wilderness areas just waiting to be explored.

-- Selous Camp – Daigle Tours has its own exclusive lodge right next to the Matemere Gate in Selous.
-As it borders the Selous Game Reserve, it’s not uncommon to see wildlife crossing through the camp!
-From our own camp, we can maintain the high standards we are renowned for and offer fly camping safaris with full backup into the Selous.
-Fly camping is basically supported camping (camp assistant, cook) following the the game and overnighting in the most favourable locations.
+- Selous Camp – Daigle Tours has its own exclusive lodge right next to the Matemere Gate in Nyerere National Park.
+As it borders the park, it’s not uncommon to see wildlife crossing through the camp!
+From our own camp, we can maintain the high standards we are renowned for and offer fly camping safaris with full backup into the park.
+Fly camping is basically supported camping (camp assistant, cook) following the game and overnighting in the most favourable locations.
 More of a Hemingway type experience.

-- Ample wildlife – in Selous for example, it’s possible to see the elusive wild dog.
+- Ample wildlife – in Nyerere National Park for example, it’s possible to see the elusive wild dog.
 Although wildlife may not be as concentrated due to the larger areas, both wildlife and birdlife are prolific.

 - Fewer tourists – It’s impossible to escape the crowds in the most popular safari spots in Northern Tanzania, where there are often as many safari vehicles as there are animals.
 The South has far fewer tourists, offering space and tranquillity to those adventurers who do visit.
 Most importantly, when you do see wildlife it will be a real experience, and you are likely to be the only observers.